shashank-adsule/DA5402-MLOPS--DA25M005-/Assigment 1/README.md

 │
 ├── config.yaml                 # Single source of truth for configuration
 ├── AI_DISCLOUSE                 # Single source of truth for configuration
-├── requirements.txt            # Python dependencies
+├── Report.pdf                 # 2-3 page Documentaion Report for the challenges and issuses faced during this assigment ├── requirements.txt            # Python dependencies
 └── README.md                   # This file
 ```